Unlike workers, self-employed business owners and freelancers often need to figure out their retirement plans on their own.

 5. Solo 401 (k)

-Designed for self-employed business owners, the solo 401(k) offers many of the same features as employer-sponsored retirement plans.
+Finally, the Solo 401(k) offers many of the same features as employer-sponsored retirement plans but with the added benefit of increased contribution ranges.

 IRA Contribution Limits